oscarryz/yz-design-notes/Features/Blocks.md

 hi() // Hello, World! // calls action() which prints the message
 ```

-We can acesss the variables inside a block by using the `.`  notation.
+We can access the variables inside a block by using the `.`  notation.
 For instance we could've call the `action` variable directly like this:

 ```javascript